Matilda-B23/Go-Find-KY/README.md

 # Go-Find-KY

-A web app designed to be used to **log sightings of birds**, with a selection of **300+ birds** in North America.
+A web app designed to be used to **log sightings of birds**, with a selection of **300+ birds** in North America, and track personal observations using the Nuthatch API.

 Made as a passion project, because I love to bird-watch.
-Wanted an easier way to keep track of what birds I have seen as I spot them.
+I wanted an easier way to keep track of what birds I have seen as I spot them.
 Also wanted to spread awareness of species that are declining in population, because a bird you may spot every day could eventually become extinct.

 ## How do I use it?